- Blog

 - Temporary or exploratory use cases: Temporary or experimental need, process validation before investing, proof of concept without long-term commitment.

-If your situation fits these cases, Excel may still be the best option.
-It doesn't make sense to invest in custom software if Excel solves your problem adequately.
+If your situation fits these cases, Excel is still the best option.
+It doesn't make sense to invest in custom software if Excel solves your problem.

 Alternatives before custom software